hashicorp/waypoint-examples/kubernetes/go-multiworkspace/README.md

 ### Waypoint installation

 Waypoint will need to be installed in such a way that it can access the dev and prod k8s namespaces.
-This is most easily accomplished by installing Waypoint with the [helm](https://www.Waypointproject.io/docs/kubernetes/helm-deploy)
+This is most easily accomplished by installing Waypoint with the [helm chart](https://www.Waypointproject.io/docs/kubernetes/helm-deploy).

 ### Vault setup